 However, if you lie on the questionnaire regarding alcohol consumption, a claim could be turned down if you die from a liver-related condition.

 6. Dangerous Or Hazardous Occupation

-A dangerous occupation is risky business and therefore more likely to result in a denial from an insurance carrier.
-It is recommended to look for insurance policies that are designed for high-risk occupations or individuals.
-This can also apply to sports, hobbies or other activities that may be considered dangerous or unusual risk.
+A dangerous occupation is a risky business and, therefore, more likely to result in a denial from an insurance carrier.
+Looking for insurance policies designed for high-risk occupations or individuals is recommended.
+This can also apply to sports, hobbies, or other activities considered dangerous or unusual risks.